cid-kageno-dev/Rule-based-chat-bot/README.md

 ---

-How It Works
+⚙️ How It Works

 1. User input is normalized (lowercase, punctuation removed)

-2. Input is checked against predefined keywords
+2. Input is matched against predefined keywords

-3. A random response is selected from the matched category
+3. A random response is selected from the matched rule

-4. If no keyword matches, a default fallback response is returned
+4. If nothing matches, a fallback response is returned

+Simple logic.
+Predictable behavior.
+No magic.

 ---

-Requirements
+🧩 Requirements

 Python 3.8+